 a water plane can land on water (floatplane.info)

-lunar or moon landings (NOT moonings) in spanish are can be described with the verb alunizar based on the spanish word for moon, luna.
+lunar or moon landings (NOT mooning–which means showing your ass to people) in spanish are can be described with the verb alunizar based on the spanish word for moon, luna.

-“mooning” means showing your ass to people. it has nothing to do going to the moon.
+“mooning” means showing your ass to people, not going to the moon.

 landing on mars is sometimes reported in spanish as amartizando because mars in spanish is marte.

 an animated depiction of the curiosity rover landing on mars (nasa)

 and a big stair in a stairway is also known as a landing; a place to land, turn and go down more stairs. in spanish, it’s called a descanso or rellano. these words have nothing to do with aterrizar at all.